 Democracy aid has arrived not at a crisis, but at a crossroads, defined by two very different possible paths forward.

-Acute, structured government corruption impacts many of the West’s security priorities.
-But the role it plays in exacerbating international insecurity is often overlooked.
+Acute government corruption impacts many of the West’s security priorities, but its effects are often overlooked.

 After seeing its reach increase for decades, international support for democracy and human rights now faces a serious challenge.